Organics: Nitrogen in Corn

 There are several options for adding nitrogen to a growing crop.
 Dry pelletized products like pelletized feather meals and pelletized chicken manures can be applied.
 Chilean nitrate can be solubilized into a liquid solution.
 I recommend stabilizing any organic liquid nitrogen with carbon in order to increase nitrogen efficiency.
 Humic DG™ and K-Mate™ SG are two forms of OMRI-approved humic acid distributed by The Andersons.
 Liquid fish is also a worthwhile liquid nitrogen option, though I caution a farmer to do adequate research to ensure quality so that the fish does not clog equipment.

 Please reach out to me if you have questions about nitrogen in organic corn, or have other questions regarding transitioning to organic.
-I can be reached at 419-891-2785 or email@example.com
+We can be reached at email@example.com